thenecroscope/VirtualRadarTracker/README.md

 # VirtualRadarTracker
-Powershell script to send notification to either Slack or Twitter, depending on which parameter is supplied.
+This a Powershell script to send notification to either Slack or Twitter, depending on which parameters are supplied.
 The script works with Powershell 6.1 on both Windows and Ubuntu/Pi

 ## Revisions

-02/10/18
+* Changed the ignore files to ignore both a Type of aircraft and also now a specific ICAO value
 * Created un/install script for Pi

-31/09/18
 * Bug fixes for not reading external file correctly

-30/09/18
 * Added a method to update the ignored plane list from a URL.
-The URL is then read in occasionally to update the ignore list.
+The URL is then read in occasionally to update the local ignore list.
+This allows updating the ignore list from my phone when I'm not near a PC.

-29/09/18
 * Updated README to include 1st draft script to install as a service on Linux
-* Corrected minor bug where first loop would not pick up any values

-28/09/18
-* Made some changes to enable working on Ubuntu (tested on 18.04/Powershell Core)
+* Corrected minor bug where first loop would not pick up any values.
+Made some changes to enable working on Ubuntu (tested on 18.04/Powershell Core)
 * Bug fixes and updating documentation

-27/09/18
 * Initial Commit of PS Flight Tracker

 ## User Guide
 This script is designed to talk to the API service of a Virtual Radar instance, the script has been setup to use ADSBExchange.
-I have created 5 functions within the script that can easily be tweaked to your needs.
+I have created 5 functions within the script that can easily be tweaked depending on the requirements.

 ## Parameters